-- Objective(s)/Hypothesis(es), Specific Aims, and Approaches: Concisely state the project's objective(s)/hypothesis(es), specific aims, and describe the scientific approaches.
-Describe how the specific aims and approaches form a coherent research plan to address the objective(s)/hypothesis(es).
-As applicable, identify the animal models to be studied, the data to be analyzed, and/or the human subject population to be engaged during the study. - If applicable, clearly identify which specific aims involve preclinical or clinical studies and which specific aim involves a pilot clinical trial.
-Describe how the outcome of the pilot clinical trial will inform the feasibility, rationale, and design of subsequent clinical trials. - Translational Potential: Explain how the project will help transform a promising discovery into new drugs, devices, or clinical practice guidelines that are ready for definitive testing in clinical trials. - Impact: Describe the anticipated short- and long-term impact of this study on the advancement of visual system trauma research and the visual health of Service members, Veterans, and the American public. - Personnel: Briefly state the qualifications of the PI and key personnel.
-Clearly demonstrate that the investigating team has sufficient expertise that is appropriate for the research idea and the proposed phase/type of study. - Pre-Application Supporting Documentation: The items to be included as supporting documentation for the pre-application must be uploaded as individual files and are limited to the following: - References Cited (one-page limit): List the references cited (including URLs, if available) in the Preproposal Narrative using a standard reference format that includes the full citation (i.e., author[s], year published, reference title, and reference source, including volume, chapter, page numbers, and publisher, as appropriate). - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols used in the Preproposal Narrative. - PI and Key Personnel Biographical Sketches (six-page limit per individual): All biographical sketches should be uploaded as a single combined file.
+- Clearly state the title and hypothesis or objective of each research project. - Articulate how each project relates to the overarching challenge or question. - Concisely state the rationale, specific aims, and experimental approach of each research project.
+As applicable, identify the animal models to be studied, the data to be analyzed, and/or the human subject population to be engaged during the study. - If applicable, clearly identify which projects involve preclinical or clinical studies and which project involves a PCT.
+Describe how the outcome of the PCT will inform the feasibility, rationale, and design of subsequent clinical trials. - Clearly and concisely describe when, where, and how each research project will interact with other research projects and how the interaction will accelerate progress toward the overarching goal and/or maximize the chance of success. - Research Team: Describe the nature and scale of the collaboration, the contribution of the overall lead PI as the leader, and how the collaboration leverages expertise and strengths of investigators specializing in different fields.
+Outline the overall lead PI's past experience in leading large collaborative projects.
+Outline the collective expertise, experience, and resources of the participating research groups that are the most relevant to the proposed team initiative.
+Describe when, where, and how the research groups will interact and collaborate.

+- Impact: Describe the anticipated short- and long-term impact of these collaborative studies on visual system trauma research and the visual health of Service members, Veterans, and the American public. - Pre-Application Supporting Documentation: The items to be included as supporting documentation for the pre-application must be uploaded as individual files and are limited to the following: - References Cited (one-page limit): List the references cited (including URLs if available) in the Preproposal Narrative using a standard reference format that includes the full citation (i.e., author[s], year published, reference title, and reference source, including volume, chapter, page numbers, and publisher, as appropriate). - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols used in the Preproposal Narrative. - Key Personnel Biographical Sketches (six-page limit per individual).
+All biographical sketches should be uploaded as a single combined file.
 Biographical sketches should be used to demonstrate background and expertise through education, positions, publications, and previous work accomplished.